conjurinc/apidocs/api.md

 [Read more](https://developer.conjur.net/reference/services/authorization/resource/) abour resources.

-## Create [/api/authz/{account}/resource/{kind}/{id}{?acting_as}]
+## Create [/api/authz/{account}/resources/{kind}/{id}{?acting_as}]

 ### Create a new resource [PUT]

-You can create resource of custom kinds to better match your infrastructure and workflows.
+You can create resources of custom kinds to better match your infrastructure and workflows.

-If you don't provide `acting_as`, your user will be the owner of the role.
+If you don't provide `acting_as`, your user will be the owner of the resource.
-This means that no one else will be able to see your role.
+This means that no one else will be able to see your resource.

 ---